dotnet/android-samples/Firebase/FCMNotifications/README.md

 ---
-name: 'Xamarin.Android - Android FCM Remote Notifications '
+name: Xamarin.Android - Android FCM Remote Notifications
 description: This sample app accompanies the article Remote Notifications with Firebase Cloud Messaging.
 Before you can use this sample, you must acquire the...
 page_type: sample
 languages: